GrahamLea/forbidden-island-kotlin/README.md

 * enjoy the fun and challenge of implementing the rules yourself; or
 * implement a game playable by humans.
 (Yawn)

+## Want to create a program that plays the game?

+There is a `play` subpackge in `src/main` that contains a `GamePlayer` interface for developing automata which can 'play' games of Forbidden Island.
+The package also contains functions which can test the playing automaton and print the results of the test as a Markdown table.

 ## Want to implement the rules yourself?

 The code was developed almost completely using test-driven design.